Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Your federal student loans should be credited to your account or refunded to you within 14 calendar days of the first day of classes.
 If you borrow a loan in the middle of the term, your school will have 14 days to credit or refund your loan to you.

-For recipients of the Pell Grant, your school must give you a way to buy textbooks and other supplies by the seventh day of your term — provided your Pell Grant generates a credit on your account.
+For recipients of the Pell Grant, your school must give you a way to buy or rent textbooks and other supplies by the seventh day of your term — provided your Pell Grant generates a credit on your account.
 Other federal grants may take more time to process, so check with your financial aid office for details on how long your funding will take.

 Private scholarships, grants and student loans don't have a strict timeline.
 For many private lenders, it can take a month or more to finalize your loan, and then your school will need to disburse the funds.
 Check with your lender — and financial aid office — to confirm that the process is running smoothly.